TRADITIONAL BEEKEEPING: PAST, PRESENT & FUTURE

 SOCIAL ANTHROPOLOGIST

-In my research on Andros, I found an impressive wealth of various types of clay hives, as well as structures for long horizontal hives.
-The most common hive type on the islands of Andros, Kea, and Syros, was the woven hive, which was smeared with manure.
+In my research on Andros, I found an impressively large variety of clay hives and structures for long horizontal hives.
+The most common hive type in Andros, as well as in Kea and Syros, was the woven hive covered with manure.
 The hives were placed in thourides (triangular or square niches in walls).
-All these hives, whether clay or stone, were of fixed comb.
-However, on Andros, at the monastery of Agia, just above Batsi, I found a unique case of movable-comb hives, custom-made by a local potter originally from Sifnos.
-We know from testimonies that the potters used to come to Andros in the summer, bringing ready-made clay pots or making a makeshift kiln on site.
-They worked from spring to autumn, then returned to their families.
-In Kea, pseli, ypseli, dipseli, or glastra is a clay movable-comb hive in second, or even first use in the olive press.
-In the old days in Kea they used fixed hives in holes, bee boles, in ohtes (stone walling), inside built-in parathoures (niches in a wall).
-All together, these hive types composed a melissomandra (bee yard enclosure).
+All these hives, clay or stone, had fixed combs.
+However, on Andros, at the monastery of Agia, just above Batsi, I found a unique case of movable-comb clay hives, custom-made by a local potter originally from Sifnos.
+We know from testimonies that itinerant potters came to Andros in summer, bringing or making on-site earthenware, working from spring to autumn, then returning to their families.
+In Kea, the pseli, ypseli, dipseli, or glastra is a clay movable-comb hive in secondary, or even primary use in olive mills.
+In the old days in Kea, fixed hives were used in melissotripia (holes), in ochtes (stone walls or terraces), inside built-in parathoures (built wall niches).
+All together formed melissomandra (beekeeping enclosure).
 These were either rectangular or triangular.
-Both (clay) ypselia, covered with a slab, and woven hives were used.
+Both (clay) ypselia, covered with a slab, and basket hives were used.
 Beehives in cut hollow tree trunks have also been reported.

 GEORGE SPEIS